-Leah Robinson is an Associate Professor in the School of Kinesiology at the University of Michigan and directs the Child Movement, Activity, and Developmental Health Lab.
+Leah Robinson is an Associate Professor of Movement Science and directs the Child Movement, Activity, and Developmental Health Lab at the U-M School of Kinesiology.
 Her research focuses on the assessment of motor performance and physical activity along with the implementation of evidence-based interventions to maximize physical activity, motor skills, and physical health and development in pediatric populations.
 She is also interested in the effect of evidence-based interventions on school/academic readiness and cognitive outcomes.
 Dr.Robinson received her BS from North Carolina Central University and her MS and PhD in Sport and Exercise Science from Ohio State University.

 “It is great hearing and discussing the results of research related to childhood obesity from such creative, cross-disciplinary researchers.”

 Dale Ulrich is a Professor of Applied Exercise Science and Movement Science, as well as the Director of the Center on Physical Activity and Health in Pediatric Disabilities.
 His interests include motor behavior and development in infants and children with Down’s Syndrome and autism; assessment of motor behavior and performance in children; designing and testing interventions to maximize physical activity; and other related studies.
 He received a BS (1972) and MEd (1977) from West Chester University of Pennsylvania, and a PhD in Kinesiology from Michigan State University (1981).